BioPhoton/research-reactive-ephemeral-state-in-component-oriented-frontend-frameworks/README.md

 ## The Late Subscriber Problem

-In this section, I faced the first time a problem that needed some more thinking.
+In this section, I faced for the first time a problem that needed some more thinking.

 ![](https://github.com/BioPhoton/blog-crafting-reactive-ephemeral-state-in-angular-and-rxjs/raw/master/images/late-subscriber__michael-hladky.png "Late Subscriber")